MD-Ziauddin/spotify-clone/README.md

 # React Spotify 😎🎸

+## Note : This API work with Spotify Premium.

 This is a React-Spotify which Spotify API .

 If you wish to run the code locally.